fluidex/fluidex.github.io/content/posts/introducing-plonkit/index.en.md

 ### Verifier Smart Contract Generation

-Users can generate a verifier smart contract based on a verification key.
+Users can generate a verifier smart contract based on a verification key, then a proof can be verified on EVM using this smart contract.

 ### Proof Aggregation

 Plonkit wraps up [recursive_aggregation_circuit](https://github.com/matter-labs/recursive_aggregation_circuit) to achieve proof aggregation.
 Proof aggregation is based on "Recursive Proof Composition" described in [Halo](https://eprint.iacr.org/2019/1021.pdf) paper.

-__TODO:__
+Some points worth noting:
++ Unlike Halo we don't use cyclic curves but simulate base field operations, because on Ethereum we only have one curve (BN_254).
++ We aggregate multiple proof into an aggregated proof in one step, instead of iterating and aggregating one by one.

 ## Workflow / Usecase
 The diagram below demonstrates a typical workflow of using plonkit: